Hello McMaster Researchers,

 Q. Is MREB operating as usual?

-Q. What if I need to change study procedures due to COVID-19 and/or social distancing requirements?
+Q. What if I need to change in-person study procedures to remote procedures due to COVID-19 and/or social distancing requirements?

-A. McMaster’s directive is to cease all face-to-face research (with limited exceptions), which may also affect other parts of your approved protocol, such as how team members are accessing study data.
-See the Research FAQs for COVID-19 for full details.
+A. Even with the University phasing in some in-person research, most human participant research that can be conducted remotely will be required to use remote data collection.
+Adjusting your study to remote procedures may also affect other parts of your approved protocol, such as how team members are accessing study data.
 Should you need to change your recruitment, data collection, informed consent, data security, or other study procedures, please submit an Amendment form for review.
 The change must be reviewed by MREB before implementation (TCPS2, Art.
 6.16).
 The MREB Chairs will prioritize review of amendments for studies requiring changes due to COVID-19.

 Examples of changes that could require an Amendment include: